junxit/us-congress-bills-112/bill.md

 - **(b)** *Clerical amendment* The table of sections at the beginning of chapter 74 of title 18, United States Code, is amended by adding at the end the following new item:
 - **(c)** *Chapter heading amendments*
-  - **(1)** *Chapter heading in chapter* The chapter heading for chapter 74 of title 18, United States Code, is amended by striking “Partial Birth Abortions” and inserting “Abortions”.
+  - **(1)** *Chapter heading in chapter* The chapter heading for chapter 74 of title 18, United States Code, is amended by striking “Partial-Birth Abortions” and inserting “Abortions”.
-  - **(2)** *Table of chapters for part I* The item relating to chapter 74 in the table of chapters at the beginning of part I of title 18, United States Code, is amended by striking “Partial Birth Abortions” and inserting “Abortions”.
+  - **(2)** *Table of chapters for part I* The item relating to chapter 74 in the table of chapters at the beginning of part I of title 18, United States Code, is amended by striking “Partial-Birth Abortions” and inserting “Abortions”.